2CloudNetwork/hostit-cli/README.md

 # ]
 ```

-If you want to access the file globally:
+If you want to access the file globally, use:
 ```
 mv host-it.sh /usr/local/bin/hostit